Miss Omaha's Outstanding Teen &

 As a subsidiary of Miss America's Outstanding Teen, the Miss Omaha & Miss Douglas County Scholarship Program hosts an annual day-long competition in October where two young ladies are named the new Miss Omaha's Outstanding Teen and Miss Douglas County's Outstanding Teen.
 These young ladies are awarded a scholarship and prize package and advance to compete at the Miss Nebraska's Outstanding Teen competition the following May.
 As titleholders of the Miss Omaha & Miss Douglas County Scholarship Program, these young women will receive customized preparation from our dedicated board of volunteers as they prepare for the state competition.
 In addition to winning a cash scholarship of $2,300, the new Miss Nebraska's Outstanding Teen receives access to full-ride in-kind scholarships to a number of different colleges and universities and advances to compete at the Miss America's Outstanding Teen competition in Orlando, FL in July where she has the opportunity to win up to $30,000 in additional cash scholarships.

-Be at least 13 years of age by TBA
+Be at least 13 years of age

-Either be a senior in high school or no older than 17 by TBA
+Either be a senior in high school or no older than 17

 Be a United States citizen and a resident of Nebraska